IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/PL SQL.md

 -- Implicit cursors
 BEGIN
 DELETE FROM Student WHERE dept = dname;
 IF SQL%FOUND THEN
 ELSIF SQL%NOTFOUND THEN
+	EXIT -- Equivalent to break
 END IF;
 END;
 /

 -- Explicit Cursors
-BEGIN
+DECLARE
 Cursor c1 is select a,b,c from emp;  -- Normal Cursora Cursor c2(x int) is select a,b,c from emp where emp.x = x;
 val emp%rowtype;
-DECLARE
+BEGIN
 open c1;
 loop
-fetch c1 into val
+fetch c1 into val;
-exit when c1%notfound
+exit when c1%notfound;
+-- Processing
 end loop
 close c1

-for i in c1(x) loop
+for i in c2(x) loop
 end loop;

 END;